jeeb/avisynth/distrib/docs/english/source/avisynthdoc/changelist373.rst

   - filters: SinPowerResize, SincLin2Resize, UserDefined2Resize
   - and their equivalent for the ConvertToXXXX family 'chromaresample': "sinpow",  "sinclin2" and "userdefined2"

-- Feature #337: add "param1" and "param2" to ConvertToXXXX where 'chromaresample' exists (b,c,taps and p parameters can be set).
+- Feature #337: add "param1", "param2" and "param3" to ConvertToXXXX where 'chromaresample' exists (b,c,s,taps and p parameters can be set, depending on the resizer).
 - #306: Add ConvertToYUVA420, ConvertToYUVA422 and ConvertToYUVA444
 - Expr: Add remaining stack element count to "Unbalanced stack..." error message
 - Add back audio cache from classic Avisynth 2.6.
 Handle modes and hints on cache audio: